ppy/osu-wiki/news/2025/2025-01-17-project-loved-january-2025.md

 [![](/wiki/shared/news/2025-01-17-project-loved-january-2025/1901578.jpg)](https://osu.ppy.sh/community/forums/topics/2028678)

-[Tears For Fears - Everybody Wants To Rule The World](https://osu.ppy.sh/beatmapsets/1901578#osu) by ::-Cronik::{ user=20159223 } and [Kuroise](https://osu.ppy.sh/users/14547127)\
+[Tears For Fears - Everybody Wants To Rule The World](https://osu.ppy.sh/beatmapsets/1901578#osu) by ::-Cronik::{ user=20159223 } and ::Kuroise::{ user=14547127 }\
 112.06 BPM, 3:57 | 2.20★, 3.28★, 4.63★\
 The \[Hitsounds\] difficulty is *not* being nominated for Loved.\
 *description written by ::chiv::{ user=6701656 }*

 Welcome to your life in Project Loved!
 There's no turning back from this week's Chill Champions pick.
-Even while we sleep, ::-Cronik::{ user=20159223 } and [Kuroise's](https://osu.ppy.sh/users/14547127) [Tears for Fears - Everybody Wants To Rule The World](https://osu.ppy.sh/beatmapsets/1901578#osu/3949463) will find you wanting even more.
+Even while we sleep, ::-Cronik::{ user=20159223 } and ::Kuroise's::{ user=14547127 } [Tears for Fears - Everybody Wants To Rule The World](https://osu.ppy.sh/beatmapsets/1901578#osu/3949463) will find you wanting even more.
 Make sure to act on your best behaviour when giving this map a chance, and don't turn your back on mother nature by using *that* mod...
 Everybody wants to rule the world, and everybody wants you to vote yes this week as well!

 [![](/wiki/shared/news/2025-01-17-project-loved-january-2025/2088555.jpg)](https://osu.ppy.sh/community/forums/topics/2028677)